prenli/FA/README.md

 To change app icon you need to change at least 3 files in *public* directory:

-* favicon.ico (preferably 48px x 48px) - used as icon in browsers
+* favicon.ico - used as icon in browsers
 * logo192.png (192px x 192px) - used in PWA
 * logo512.png (512px x 512px) - used in PWA
+* logo_maskable.png - used in PWA

-Keep in mind that for PWA we use maskable icons (more info can be found [here](https://web.dev/maskable-icon/)), if your icons aren't maskable please adjust *manifest.json* file.
-You can also add other sizes but changes in *manifest.json* file would be necessary.
+Keep in mind that for PWA we use maskable icon (more info can be found [here](https://web.dev/maskable-icon/)), if your do not have maskable icon please adjust *manifest.json* file.
+You can also add other sizes but changes in * manifest.json* file would be necessary.
 More info can be found [here](https://developer.mozilla.org/en-US/docs/Web/Manifest/icons).

 ### Primary color palette